 FLORIDA PROBATE AND TRUST LITIGATION

-The Florida probate lawyers at Di Pietro Partners, LLP are experienced in the representation of trustees, beneficiaries, or others who may challenge a trust.
+The Florida probate attorneys at Di Pietro Partners are experienced in the representation of trustees, beneficiaries, or others who may challenge a trust.
 Florida law provides that someone who successfully contests or disputes a trust, or the actions of a trustee, generally can recover the trust litigation attorney’s fees and costs of litigation from the trust estate.

 Please note: for issues not involving disputes/litigation such as setting up a trust, contact our local office in Ft.
 Lauderdale, FL.
 954-712-3070

 Some people use trusts to provide for the distribution of their assets at death, or during life, rather than a will.
 The trustee named in the trust document typically handles the administration of the trust after the death of the maker of the trust (formally called the “grantor” or “settlor”) of the trust.
 Other than avoiding the Florida probate process, the same principles of law apply to the administration of trusts in Florida as are applicable to wills.

 A Florida trust that is used to provide for the distribution of assets after death must be signed with the same formalities as a will.
 The grantor or settlor is subject to the same requirements for legal capacity, competence, and being free of undue influence, as a person making a will.
 The language of a trust document, just as with a will, may be subject to varying interpretations.
 The trust document is also subject to Florida’s elective share statute.
 The trustee of a trust owes the beneficiaries of the trust the same fiduciary duty that a personal representative owes to the heirs and beneficiaries of a probate estate.

 Common Trust Disputes